What Are Machine Identities? Security Risks & Management Guide

 Attackers who compromise one workload inherit all permissions attached to its cloud identity.
 If that identity has admin access to S3 buckets, RDS databases, or Lambda functions, the attacker gains immediate access to sensitive data without additional credential theft.

 This is the toxic combination of overprivileged permissions and unclear ownership.
-77% of security leaders say every undiscovered machine identity is a potential point of compromise.
+Most security leaders acknowledge that every undiscovered machine identity is a potential point of compromise.
 Yet most organizations cannot answer basic questions:

 From Inventory to Continuous Monitoring